Lucia Monge: While a Leaf Breathes (Mientras una Hoja Respira)

-Stomata are the pores through which plants breathe.
-Leaves, and sometimes stems, are covered by thousands of these tiny mouth-like orifices.
-They repeatedly open and close so gases can diffuse in and out of the plant’s body —exchanging air with the environment is key to their photosynthetic process.
+In this exhibition, Monge explores stomata — the pores through which plants breathe — as a metaphor for life and vulnerability.
+Exchanging air with the environment is key to the photosynthetic process of plants.
 However, every time these pores open to breathe, the plant risks losing water.
 There is vulnerability in opening up, and loss and nourishment must be balanced in order to stay alive.